vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 does convey the natural language connotation that data becomes unusable past TTL expiry.

-Several major recursive resolver operators currently use stale data for answers in some way, including Akamai (in three different resolver implementations), BIND, Knot, OpenDNS, and Unbound.
+Several recursive resolver packages and their operators currently use stale data for answers in some way, including Akamai (in three different resolver implementations), BIND, Knot, OpenDNS, and Unbound.
 Apple MacOS can also use stale data as part of the Happy Eyeballs algorithms in